gmarcon83/CobolMapper/readme.md

 # COBOL Mapper

 Translate a Cobol data block to a JS object.
-Full TS support.
+Partial TS support.

 Initial release, for now only supports basic PIC types using "X(6)", "9(5)" etc...